Must Read Books for Business Owners and Entrepreneurs

 But PD needn’t always be a course or conference.
 It can be as simple as picking up a book (Kindle or audiobook) and learning lessons from other’s experiences.

-Fill your airport, flight or travel time with one of these great reads to inspire, motivate and arm you with tools for business success.
+Now that regular travel is back on the cards, fill your airport, flight or travel time with one of these great reads to inspire, motivate and arm you with tools for business success.

 The Pomodoro Technique by Francesco Cirillo